sheisacreative/design-for-developers-wiki/README.md

 2. Use the label "question" to indicate that it is a question.
 3. Make sure your question is clear.
 You can even share an image to demonstrate it.

-`⚠️ Note: please, don't show me your screen and ask if you design is good.
+`🙊 Note: please, don't show me your screen and ask if your design is good.
 For this repo to work, I am looking for generic cases as they can benefit more people. `

 <br>